RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Jesus-Speaks-through-an-App.md

 her home country in Asia after attending a conference abroad.
 At the airport in the capital city Lily’s mobile phone was inspected and officials discovered that it contained an audio New Testament.
-Suspecting that Lily might be a religious extremist, they confiscated the phone and detained her at the airport for questioning.
+Suspecting that Lily might be a religious extremist, <!-- more --> they confiscated the phone and detained her at the airport for questioning.
 The interrogation lasted two hours, as the officers tried to make her incriminate herself.
 But Lily felt no fear as she calmly answered all the questions.

 At one point a group of officers were gathered around her, and one of them asked to listen to her Scripture app.
 It ‘happened’ to be in the middle of the Sermon